 When you beat yourself up, you start to feel like a failure and this triggers a flood of fear and disconnection.
 And these emotions are among the ones that jump start binge eating.

 You cannot hate yourself into changing your binging.
-And staying stuck in self hate will keep you from being open to the final, and most powerful, step.
+Staying stuck in self hate will keep you from being open to the final and most powerful step.

 Use Curiosity To Stop The Binging Cycle